trevstanhope/hive-node/README.md

-# Hivemind
+# HiveNode
-Aggregator for Bee-hive Health

-## Overview
+A HiveNode is a wireless linux device for remotely monitoring beehive health.
-HiveMind allows any amateur bee-keeper to monitor their hives in real-time.
+With HiveNode, any amateur bee-keeper can monitor their hives in real-time.

-## Setup
+## Setup (DEBIAN)
-To install all dependencies for the system, run the following:
+To install all dependencies for the HiveNode, run the following:

     chmod +x install.sh
     ./install.sh